Ecodev/gims/docs/content/glossary.rst

     filter
         Filters are a way to categorize data, and also to organize them, more generally.
 They may be used in combination with rules to compute things.
+See :doc:`detailed description <filter>`.

     filter set
         Filter sets are a way to group a series of filters together and facilitate their selection.
 You can see it as a "folder".
+See :doc:`detailed description <filter_set>`.

     geoname
         A geographical region, typically a country.
 It can also be a smaller